nrfconnect/sdk-nrf/samples/matter/light_bulb/README.rst

 ********

 The sample uses buttons to test changing the light bulb and device states, and LEDs to show the state of these changes.
-It can be tested in the following ways:
+You can test it in the following ways:

 * Standalone, by using a single DK that runs the light bulb application.
 * Remotely over the Thread protocol, which requires more devices.

-The remote control testing requires a Matter controller, which can be configured either on PC or mobile (for remote testing in a network) or on an embedded device (for remote testing using test mode).
+The remote control testing requires a Matter controller that you can configure on a PC, mobile device (for remote testing in a network), or on an embedded device (for remote testing using test mode).
-Both methods can be enabled after :ref:`building and running the sample <matter_light_bulb_sample_remote_control>`.
+You can enable both methods after :ref:`building and running the sample <matter_light_bulb_sample_remote_control>`.

 .. _matter_light_bulb_network_mode: